Looking for work? More than 60,000 jobs are open in Kansas; Here’s how to apply

-TOPEKA (KSNT) — Thousands of jobs are open in Kansas with hundreds of employers actively hiring.
+TOPEKA, Kan.
+(KSNW) — Thousands of jobs are open in Kansas, with hundreds of employers actively hiring.

 “There are a lot more opportunities to work from home,” he said.
 “There are many more situations where a company is doing interviews virtually or hosting business.”

-Jones said those opportunities have resonated with some people who face underlying conditions and are unable to take the risk of returning to the workplace during the pandemic.
+Jones said those opportunities have resonated with some people who face underlying conditions and cannot take the risk of returning to the workplace during the pandemic.

 The Statewide Virtual Job Fair wrapped Thursday and Jones said there’s been a good amount of people taking advantage of opportunities to apply online and in-person.